Drynn/Task/README.md

 # Test

 I Have add a second index with angular.
-I have thought that probably I could use and it is simple solution.
+I have thought that probably I could use and it is a simpler solution.